The Risks of Foreclosed Homes for Sale

 Investing in REITs carries a smaller risk than a direct investment in the real estate market, which can be incredibly volatile, even in the best of times.
 If you are looking to invest in real estate without the associated stress and pressure, REITs may prove to be a good option.
 As with any investment strategy, you should always do your research.

-Pre-Foreclosures for Investing in Foreclosures
+Pre-Foreclosures for Investing in Foreclosed Homes for Sale

 There are excellent upsides and downsides to finding a pre-foreclosed property.
 One advantage is that you may end up helping a homeowner out who is about to lose their property, while they are at their lowest point.
 If you contact them before their problems result in foreclosure (“notice of default” listings show up in many papers), you benefit while working out a deal that also will help the homeowner, even if they lose some money on the sale.
 Make sure to check out our Pre Foreclosure Investing Guide.

 They need to sell as quickly as possible, and that means you stand to gain from their urgency.
 When you buy a house from a person in this position, you become instrumental in them avoiding the angst associated with a foreclosure.